Wood carving is, without a doubt, one of our favorite ways for beginners to get started with woodworking.

 Wood carving gouges and chisels come in two basic varieties: palm or mallet.

 Palm gouges are shorter gouges that are pushed with your palm to make the cut.
 These tools allow for a high degree of detail and control when making the cuts.
-The main to keys to using these tools is to keep them razor sharp and carve woods with favorable density and grain.
+The main keys to using these tools are to keep them razor sharp and carve woods with favorable density and grain.

 Hard exotic woods can be extremely tough to carve using any hand tools but especially palm gouges!
 We recommend if you’re extremely new to carving, picking up some basswood blocks as the grain makes for an easier learning curve.